 The UN's special representative to DR Congo, Roger Meece, said he was determined that the 19,000-strong UN peace force would protect population centres from advancing mutineers.

 The rebels - who took up arms in April - named themselves "M23" after a failed peace agreement signed on 23 March three years ago.

 They are supporters of renegade General Bosco Ntaganda, who is wanted for war crimes by the International Criminal Court (ICC).

-Gen Ntaganda is an ethnic Tutsi - like the majority of Rwanda's leadership - and a recent UN report accused Rwanda of backing the rebels.'No democracy'
+Gen Ntaganda is an ethnic Tutsi - like the majority of Rwanda's leadership - and a recent UN report accused Rwanda of backing the rebels.

 The M23 leadership addressed journalists in Bunagana, a town on the border of Uganda which was captured by the rebels last Friday.

 Jean-Marie Runiga Rugerero, who described himself as a bishop, said he was now the leader of the M23's political wing.

 He said several other towns that had been seized over the weekend, including the strategic town of Rutshuru, 70km (43 miles) north of Goma, had been handed over to UN peacekeepers.